Why choose Main Line Health for stroke care

 For strokes whose onset has been longer, and if the tPA has not been effective and the clot requires removal, or if you have experienced a hemorrhagic stroke (bleed type), brain aneurysm or arteriovenous malformations (AVM) that needs repair, surgery may be appropriate.
 Main Line Health offers an endovascular surgical procedure and our neurosurgical care lab has the expertise to perform various procedures including angioplasty, surgical thrombectomy, stenting and other surgeries to correct the causes of clots and bleeds.

 We are members of the Jefferson Hospital Neuroscience Network

-When every second counts in treating stroke, you reduce the possibility of disability with faster intervention from less travel time to emergency medical care without sacrificing expertise.
-The Neurointerventional Care Lab, located at Bryn Mawr Hospital, is the only one of its kind in the western Philadelphia suburbs.
-It is staffed by Jefferson neurosurgeons 24/7 who perform complex and minimally invasive neurovascular procedures and life-saving stroke services including Intra Arterial tPA, Endovascular coiling for hemorrhagic stroke, Angioplasty and stenting, and Merci Retrieval clot removal close to home.
+Less travel time to emergency medical care and stroke diagnosis and treatment may save your life or the life of someone you know.
+The Neurointerventional Care Lab at Bryn Mawr Hospital is the only one of its kind in the western Philadelphia suburbs.
+It is staffed 24/7 by Jefferson Hospital neurosurgeons who perform complex and minimally invasive neurovascular procedures and life-saving stroke services, including intra-arterial tPA, endovascular coiling for hemorrhagic stroke, angioplasty and stenting.

 Stroke rehab center services